 10. Do extensive research

-Finally, the most important job hunting tip is to do your research.
+Finally, the most critical job-hunting tip is to do your research.
 This includes researching companies, jobs, industries, and salaries.

 Knowing what you’re getting into before accepting a job offer is important.
 Ensure you understand the company’s culture, the job duties, and the salary range.